Skip to Content

 • The Importance of Choosing the Right Shed Size

-When you’re choosing your garden shed size, consider not just the size of your lawn mower, but also any auxiliary equipment you might store as well.
+When choosing your garden shed size, consider the size of your lawn mower and any auxiliary equipment you might store.

-Perhaps you own a wide-cut mower, or a tractor style mower, which needs a larger storage area.
-Remember, having room to move around inside the shed makes for easier access and better organization too.
+Perhaps you own a wide-cut or tractor-style mower, which needs a larger storage area.
+Remember, having room to move around inside the shed allows easier access and better organization.

 • Shed Accessibility

 Accessibility should be as high on your checklist as size and material.
-Ensure the door is wide enough to accommodate your largest machine, and there’s enough space for you to move with ease inside the shed.
+Ensure the door is wide enough to accommodate your giant machine and enough space to move quickly inside the shed.
 Bi-fold or sliding doors can work wonders here.

 • Essential Accessories for Your Shed

 Lighting, outlets, windows, or skylights greatly enhance the functionality of your shed.
-Natural light can make the shed look roomy and is essential for any fine maintenance work.
-Electrical outlets, meanwhile, are crucial in case you need to charge your electric mower or use power tools inside.
+Natural light can make the shed look roomy and is essential for fine maintenance work.
+Meanwhile, electrical outlets are crucial if you need to charge your electric mower or use power tools inside.

 • Choosing Durable and Easy Maintenance Floor Material